Table of Contents

 In the station, there is an educational exhibit with free seminars on the weekends and in the summer.
 The ranger does guided tours of the chasm on those days.
 There are many other trails beyond the quarter-mile-long main chasm.

 What are the Trails like, and Is It Appropriate for all Ages?

-That being said, my boys love bouldering, so we stick to the chasm mainly.
+My boys love bouldering, so we always spend most of our time exploring the caves and climbing up the side of the chasm.
 We began coming here when my youngest was five.
-He needed help as there are very steep parts.
-Now that he’s seven, he’s all set.
-My boys are even climbing through Fat Man’s Misery and up cliffs.
+He needed help over the very steep parts.
+Now my boys are even climbing through Fat Man’s Misery and up cliffs.
 With permits, people rock climb up Lover’s Leap.
-This would not be a good place to hike if its raining at all and it is closed in the winter due to ice.
-It is especially beautiful in fall and spring.
-It is not safe for really small kids and required hiking shoes.
+This would not be a good place to hike if it is raining at all.
+It is closed in the winter due to ice.
+The area is uniquely beautiful in fall and spring.
+It is not safe for really small kids or strollers.